Secure CheckoutPersonal information is secured with SSL technology.

-The contributors address a representative set of the broad spectrum of nanopharmaceutics presently being used, including cationic lipid nanoparticles, polymeric PLGA, PLA nanoparticles, biomacromolecules-based nanoparticles, and other scaffolds tissue-engineered skin substitutes.
-Regulation and risk is also covered, since the safety of these nanopharmaceuticals still represents a barrier to their wide innovative use.
+The contributors addresses a representative set of the broad spectrum of nanopharmaceuticals currently being used, including cationic lipid nanoparticles, polymeric PLGA, PLA nanoparticles, biomacromolecules-based nanoparticles, and other scaffolds tissue engineered skin substitutes.
+Regulation and risk is also covered, since the safety of these nanophamaceuticals still represents a barrier to their wide innovative use.

-- Provides a thorough knowledge of the safety aspects of nanopharmaceuticals currently under research
+- Provides the reader with a thorough knowledge of the safety aspects of nanopharmaceuticals which are currently under research

-- Includes a thorough overview of legal and regulatory aspects and a discussion of the ethical issues related to the R&D of nanopharmaceuticals
+- Includes an overview of regulatory aspects related to the R&D of nanopharmaceuticals.

 Academics, researchers and scientists, as well as post-graduates, developing their research in the area of Topical Drug Delivery; Policy makers and pharmaceutical companies and learned societies, associations and research groups working in topical nanopharmaceuticals